 There’s plenty you can do over the summer to strengthen your college application.
-Here are a few ideas to get you started:
+Here’s a college application timeline of things you can do specifically for your summer:

 Work On Your Essays